-The cutting edge technologies like long read sequencing, SNP arrays, RNA sequencing, mass spectrometry, life cell and in vivo imageing, should be more actively included.
+The cutting edge technologies such as long read sequencing, SNP arrays, RNA sequencing, mass spectrometry, life cell and in vivo imaging, should be more actively included.

-Molecular epidemiology, gemonewide approaches in reconstructing systems in more details would further strenghten the system.
+Molecular epidemiology, gemonewide approaches in reconstructing systems in more detail would further strenghten the system.

-More formalizing of the teaching of research integrity to increase awareness.
+More formalization of the teaching research integrity to increase awarness.